vtex-apps/io-documentation/docs/en/GettingStarted/build-stores-with-vtex-io/4-ConfiguringTemplates.md

 As we have previously seen, the folder responsible for organizing your store’s blocks and templates is called `store`.
 In it, you can declare all your blocks in the `blocks.jsonc` file or create as many files and folders as you want, to then declare these in an organized manner in the `blocks` subfolder.

 For a better understanding of this structure, let’s have a look at your store’s predefined homepage Store Theme template using the code editor of your choice.
-Access `store` > `blocks`> `home`> `home.jsonc` and you will be able to find the following example:
+Access `store` > `blocks`> `home`> `home.jsonc` and you will be able to check out the following example:

 ```